 Sleep apnea tends to run in families, the result of an inherited body shape, says Moldofsky; for example, a recessed jaw, a small jaw and a large tongue are inherited anatomical factors that contribute to sleep apnea.
 As well, some medications, including some antidepressants, may raise risks for the disorder because they make people hungry and cause them to eat more and gain weight.

+2. Falling asleep at the wheel could be a tip-off that you have sleep apnea.
 Excessive daytime sleepiness is common among people with sleep apnea, so if people honk at you when you drive, or if you drift from your lane of traffic, you may want to talk to your doctor.
 Other signs of the disorder include having problems with memory or concentration, making more than the occasional mistake and feeling grumpy and tired all the time.

 Page 1 of 2 3.
 Continuous positive airway pressure (CPAP) is the gold-standard treatment for sleep apnea.
 Getting people with sleep apnea to lose excess weight often doesn’t work, partly because tired people tend to snack to try to relieve fatigue, and sleep deprivation itself can cause hormonal changes that may affect appetite, says Moldofsky.

 Many people turn to CPAP, which involves placing a soft gel mask over the nose and continuously pumping air into the mask to keep the airway from collapsing.
 “Yes, the mask will make you look like Darth Vader,” says Moldofsky, but it allows people to breathe and stops them from waking up hundreds of times a night.
 “People say, ‘For the first time in years, I feel alert and can do all the things I haven’t been able to do.
 And my spouse loves it,’” says Moldofsky.